RodrigoToledo5/SoftwareEngineerChallenge/README.md

 ## csvmailing

-csvmailing is a Python implementation for reading files csv with name account.csv and send this information by email.
+csvmailing is a Python implementation for read files csv with name account.csv and send this information by email.

 ## Installation by Docker
 Install Docker: